aussiearef/MicroservicesWithAWS_Dotnet_HotelMan/README.md

-# Build Microservices with AWS and .NET (update 2023)
+# Build Microservices with AWS and .NET (Second Edition)
 # The Hotel Manager Microservice